 CCRI does not discriminate in admissions, recruitment, services or employment on the basis of race, color, national or ethnic origin, citizenship status, marital status, gender, gender identity or expression, religion, disability, age, sexual orientation or status as a protected veteran (either disabled, recently separated, qualified covered, Armed Forces service medal, or any other protected veteran status), except in those special circumstances permitted or mandated by law.
-Anyone who has reason to believe he or she has been discriminated against may contact the Office of Institutional Equity and Human Resources, 400 East Ave., Warwick, RI 02886-1807, 401-825-1230.
+Anyone who has reason to believe he or she has been discriminated against may contact Human Resources, 400 East Ave., Warwick, RI 02886-1807, 401-825-2311.
 Individuals who are interested in attending CCRI events but require special accommodations because of a disability should contact the director at least one week before the event.
 CCRI campuses are accessible to individuals with disabilities.
 Questions regarding access and evacuation procedures should be directed to Campus Police: Flanagan Campus in Lincoln, 401-333-7035; Newport County Campus, 401-851-1620; Liston Campus in Providence, 401-455-6050; or Knight Campus in Warwick, 401-825-2109.

 The Community College of Rhode Island prohibits smoking in all of its campus facilities as well as at all points of access and egress from its facilities, including all connecting ramps and walkways such as those at the Knight Campus megastructure.
 Smoking is allowed at or beyond designated enclosures located at each campus or at a distance equal to those enclosures from the building.
 Smoking includes traditional tobacco products as well as "electronic cigarettes" and similar devices.
 Failure to comply will result in disciplinary action as stipulated by the dean of students for student infractions, and the appropriate disciplinary process as set forth in collective bargaining agreements or Board of Education policy for faculty and staff.